Front Page › Forums › Rights › What is a right?

 * The consent of the person or people harmed by violation of rights is not necessary for others to seek justice on their behalf.

-* When seeking justice for violation of rights, the goal must be to make things right and not to enrich the victim or the attorney
+* When seeking justice for violation of rights, the goal must be to end the violation, to repair the damage, and to punish oppressors; the goal is not to enrich the victim or the attorney.

 * The number of rights must be kept to a minimum that is required to achieve a strong foundation for society.